-The advent of web content management systems (WCMS or just a CMS) in the late 1990s was a key step in the development of the Internet.
-The technical hurdle of creating Web content was out of the way and more people than ever could now publish their content without IT skills.
+The advent of web content management systems (WCMS or simply CMS) in the late 1990s was a key step in the development of the Internet.
+The technical hurdle of creating web content was out of the way, and more people could publish content with minimal effort.

-CMS solutions got very attractive for companies websites, because now business people could maintain their content—which meant less expense, more up to date content and higher common quality standards.
-No wonder that CMS systems also became the first choice for intranets.
-Create, organize and publish content - Internet and Intranet had very similar tasks and with this resemblance, it was logical to use the same technical basis.
-An obvious idea, because there are obvious reasons to use the same CMS for both scenarios:
+CMS solutions became attractive for corporate websites, because now business people could maintain their own content—which meant fewer expenses, more up-to-date information, and higher common quality standards.
+No wonder CMS systems also became the first choice for intranets!
+Creating, organizing, and publishing content are all tasks that both the internet and intranets face, making it logical to use the same technical basis for both.
+There are obvious reasons to utilize the same CMS for Internet and intranet:

-The demands placed on websites and intranets have not just expanded.
-They are moving away from each other with increasing speed.
+The demands placed on websites and intranets have not just expanded; they are moving away from each other with increasing speed.
 The Internet is clearly the innovation engine and continuously brings up new business models and technologies.
-Parts thereof can be transferred to the intranet, but beware!
-Conditions, motivations and incentives are different within companies.
+Parts can be transferred to the intranet, but beware!
+Conditions, motivations, and incentives are different within companies.
 Many internal "Facebook", "LinkedIn" and "Wikipedia" projects had to learn this the hard way.

 Requirements for Internet Content Management Systems

 It starts with the realization that the modern web users are supersaturated, spoiled, and impatient.
 Companies need to continuously improve the customer experience and deliver quality content to help and encourage customers in every stage of the buying lifecycle.
 The buzzword behind all of this is "content marketing," and every company that is serious about it undergoes a transformation from a team of web editors to a digital publishing house where storytelling is king.
 Once content is created, it needs to be delivered depending on customer demographics and the perceived stage of the customer’s buying cycle.
 The goal of online marketers is to use (big) data about the customer to automatically deliver the right content and trigger interactions at the right time.